MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Update-AzureRmSiteRecoveryRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmSiteRecoveryRecoveryPlan** cmdlet updates a recovery plan in azure_2 Site Recovery and then publishes it.
+The **Update-AzureRmSiteRecoveryRecoveryPlan** cmdlet updates a recovery plan in Azure Site Recovery and then publishes it.

 ## EXAMPLES